Contextualized Perturbation for Textual Adversarial Attack

 $z$ can be the same as one of the masked tokens (e.g., masking out ``New York'' and then filling in``York'').
 This can be seen as deleting a token from the input.

 For \Insert and \Merge, $z$ is chosen in the same manner as replace action. \footnote{ A perturbation will not be considered if its candidate token set is empty. }

-In sum, at each position $i$ of an input sequence, \ourmodel first: (1) replaces $x_i$ with a mask; (2) or inserts a mask after $x_i$; (3) or merges $x_i x_{i+1}$ into a mask.
+In sum, at each position $i$ of an input sequence, \ourmodel first: $(i)$ replaces $x_i$ with a mask; $(ii)$ or inserts a mask after $x_i$; $(iii)$ or merges $x_i x_{i+1}$ into a mask.
 Then a set of candidate tokens is constructed with a masked language model and a textual similarity function; the token minimizing the gold label's probability is chosen as the alternative token.
 The combination of these three operations enables conversion between any two sequences.

 \ourmodel first constructs the local actions for all positions in parallel, i.e., the actions at position $i$ do not affect those at other positions.
 Then, to produce the adversarial example, \ourmodel gathers the local actions and selects an order to execute them.